 hybrid used to be the default (but to make things

 To force the use of native indexing in all operating systems:

 (setq projectile-indexing-method 'native)

-To force the use of external indexing in Windows:
+To force the use of hybrid indexing in all operating systems:

 (setq projectile-indexing-method 'alien)